by Janis / 16 comments - Orginally published:6th September 2019

 A fruit and vegetable stall in the Mercado de Triana

-However, you really should pop into the Mercado de Triana.
-If like us, you enjoy wandering around bustling food markets, then you’ll love it here.
+If you enjoy wandering around bustling food markets like us, you’ll love it here.

 A couple of glasses of chestnut coloured Olorosso sherry in our bar in the Barrio Santa Cruz area of Seville,